McQuadrate/AI-vtuber/README.md

 # AI-vtuber
-receives messages from the chat stream on YouTube and responds to them works in conjunction with OBS and applications like VTube Studio сan respond to English and Russian messages.
+Receives messages from the chat stream on YouTube and responds to them.

+Works in conjunction with OBS and applications like VTube Studio.

+Can respond to English and Russian messages.

 It can work offline in 2 modes
 1) Response to a message entered from the keyboard